 I grew up in New Zealand.

-I can sympathize with the fact that she even went and lived with the Filipino Track Athletes in the Philippines and trained with them.
+I can sympathize that she even went and lived with the Filipino Track Athletes in the Philippines and trained with them.

 As that is what I did about 15-20 years ago.

-Although I was nowhere near the same level of achievements of Knott.
+Although I was nowhere near the same level of achievements as Knott.

 Some of the best friends and memories you will ever make are in those dugouts under the oval.